 Harold Jackson (1892-1918), known as “Chummy”, was born at Kirton, Lincolnshire on 31st May 1892.
+He was the son of Thomas Boardman and Mary Ann Jackson (nee Stevenson).
 Not much is known of his early life, though he was a noted amateur boxer and was initially employed as a drayman before he left his home town at the age of 20 to work on the railways at Nottingham.
 Later he became a bricklayer with the builders Messrs McAlpine.

 In April 1915 he joined the 18th Hussars as a trooper, and left for France.
 A few months later, he was transferred to the East Yorkshire Regiment.
 He took part in the attack on Fricourt at the beginning of July and was wounded two weeks later at Bazentin.
 He returned to England and served with a Reserve Battalion before rejoining his regiment in 1917.